[Beginner-Friendly] 8 Must-Read Project Management Books

 Project management is the implementation of a carefully thought-out project plan, that typically involves the supervision of funds, time, and resources.
 Whether it be a creative project or a technical one, poor project management may lead to:

-To avoid these potential issues, it’s important to start learning and utilising the principles of project management for your next endeavours—but where exactly should you start?
+To avoid these potential issues, it’s important to start learning and utilising the principles of project management for your current and next endeavours—but where exactly should you start?

-Other than signing up for full-length project management courses, you can start small from now.
-Grab these 5 project management books from your nearby bookstore or library.
+Other than signing up for full-length project management courses or learning directly from a mentor, you can start small now by reading books for project managers.
+What are you waiting for?
+Let's grab these 8 project management books from your nearby bookstore or library.

-With the latest edition published in 2018, this project management book can help you “JumpStart” your project management practices.
-It’s meant for beginners, easing its readers into the complicated concept—but it doesn’t shy away from details or efficacy.
+With the latest edition published in 2018, this book can help you “JumpStart” your project management practices.
+This book is meant for beginners, easing its readers into the complicated concept—but it doesn’t shy away from details or efficacy.

-This book on project management treats its experience like a newbie’s project management course, including real-world examples and the project management life cycle.
+This PM book for beginners treats its experience like a newbie’s project management course, including real-world examples and the project lifecycle.
 To break up heavy pieces of text, Heldman incorporates comprehensive illustrations and practical questions—so don’t fret if you aren’t the biggest reader.

 About the Author: